Unexpected Hope from the Littlest Lovebug

 3. The closer we get to closing on our house, the more nervous I get that something is going to come along and screw it all up.
 I am trying to remain positive, but this anxiety is getting the best of me.

-5. I am looking forward to working out this week with my new gym partner—my 12 year old daughter Jolie Bean.
-Maybe I can instill the love of exercise with her at an early age since it seems to have bypassed me.
+5. I am looking forward to working out this week with my new gym partner—my 12 year old daughter J. Maybe I can instill the love of exercise with her at an early age since it seems to have bypassed me.

-6. Rhett is looking for a new book series to read.
-He is finishing Percy Jackson and couldn’t get into the Lord of the Rings that I bought him.
+6. R is looking for a new book series to read.
+She is finishing Percy Jackson and couldn’t get into the Lord of the Rings that I bought her.
 Maybe another Rick Riordan?
 Narnia?
 Or Lemony Snicket?
 Suggestions?

 7. Every year there comes a time—and it’s never predictable when it is—when work is slow.
 I am lucky to get an article a day.
 That time has been this past week, which has only made my nerves worse because I have nothing to focus on but the creeping negative thoughts.
 But I keep fighting the good fight.